Russians launch offensive in Zaporizhzhia as indecision continues over Leopard tanks

 The summit did certify agreement from 50 countries to provide Ukraine with a renewed package of billions of dollars’ worth of military hardware, including armoured vehicles, arms and munitions.

-The UK, which was present at the summit, has been coordinating international support through an international fund, reported to have raised almost £600 million with allies.
+The UK, which was present at the summit, has been coordinating international support through an international fund, reported to have raised almost £600m with allies.
 Its first package of support from this joint fund is expected to be announced shortly.

 Despite coordinated efforts, the indecision surrounding Leopard 2 tanks has been condemned by Ukraine’s leadership.

-Following the summit on Friday, Mykhailo Podolyak, adviser to President Zelensky tweeted: “Today’s indecision is killing more of our people.
+Following the summit on Friday, Mykhailo Podolyak, advisor to President Zelensky tweeted: “Today’s indecision is killing more of our people.
 Every day of delay is the death of Ukrainians.
-Think faster”.
+Think faster.”

-Former army commander Major General Tim Cross, a logistics specialist, gave one explanation for Germany’s reluctance to supply tanks.
+Former army commander Maj General Tim Cross, a logistics specialist, gave one explanation for Germany’s reluctance to supply tanks.

-Cross said: “One can to an extent understand German reservations about the Leopards.
+Maj Cross said: “One can to an extent understand German reservations about the Leopards.
 The sight of German tanks rolling east across Ukraine would bring back some bad historic memories.

 “But the Ukrainians will be getting tanks and tanks will play an important part in this conflict.”

-Former head of the British Army, General Sir Peter Wall also said after the summit: “We also need to remember that the full effect the Ukrainians are seeking will only come about if significant contributions of Leopard 2 tanks are forthcoming from other European nations as well”
+Former head of the British Army, Gen Sir Peter Wall, also said after the summit: “We also need to remember that the full effect the Ukrainians are seeking will only come about if significant contributions of Leopard 2 tanks are forthcoming from other European nations as well.”

 The US has warned Ukraine to hold off on launching further offensives until expanded access to new weaponry can be secured, reports say.